OWASP/www-chapter-philadelphia/index.md

 postal-code: 19019

 ---
-Welcome to the Philadelphia chapter homepage.
+Hi and Welcome to the Philadelphia chapter homepage!

-***EVERYONE*** is welcome to attend our regular meetings, whether CSO, Developer, QA Engineer, Project Manager, ....  whoever, welcome.
-We are dedicated to vendor neutral presentations that raise the security awareness of all attendees.
+We are working to foster an open and accessible community of security practioners of all types. ***EVERYONE*** is welcome to attend our meetings as we work together to raise the security awareness and skillsets of all attendees through an open exchance of information.
 Come join us!

+Our first meeting will be in Novemember of 2023 - please <a href="mailto:higgs.json@owasp.org">email Matt</a> if you are interested in speaking or have any questions!
+See you soon.

 Follow chapter news on [Meetup](https://www.meetup.com/OWASP-Philadelphia/)

 ### Check our Upcoming Meetup Events: